dfinity/motoko/design/IDL.md

 <def>   ::= type <id> = <datatype>
 ```

 Type definitions are mutually recursive, i.e., they can refer to themselves or each other.
-However, every type cycle must go through a reference type.

- definition is *vacuous*, i.e., a type is only equal to itself.
+However, every type cycle must be productive, i.e., go through a type expression that is not just an identifier.
+A type definition that is *vacuous*, i.e., is only equal to itself, is not allowed.

 ##### Examples

 ```
 type stream = opt record {head : nat; next : func () -> stream};
 ```
 ```
-type list = opt record {head : nat; tail : list};  // error: cyclic data
+type node = record {head : nat; tail : list};
+type list = opt node;
 ```
 ```
 type A = B;